zezhang/EECS573_GEM5/README.md

 Gem5-stable file contains our modification to gem5 simulator.

-Test_case file contains the programs that overwrite return address during execution
+Test_case file contains the sample programs that overwrite the return address during execution

 -----------------------------
 1. Build Gem5: